Compassion & Tech

 The Dalai Lama also attended a SingularityU event in Amsterdam (YouTube) and on the panel about “Robotics, Telepresence and Artificial Intelligence” shared his thoughts on the development of technology in this space, and what more technology companies could be doing to share the good.

-Charlene deGuzman (@charstarlene) and Miles Crawford created a short film called I Forgot My iPhone (2013) as a commentary on the impact of media and technology on society.
+Charlene deGuzman (@charstarlene) and Miles Crawford created a short film called I Forgot My iPhone (2013) as a excerpt on the impact of media and technology on society.
 It was also compared to Ray Bradbury’s Fahrenheit 451 in the paper Corpses, Fetuses And Zombies: The Dehumanization of Media Users in Science Fiction and Mainstream Media by Jill Walker Rettberg.

 ProxyAddress in the UK was set up to allow those with unstable living situations to have a stable address that gives them access to essential services.
 Many systems require a fixed address, and without one, people can’t do basic things like getting a bank account, apply for work, and receive mail.
 The systems we depend on aren’t perfect, and there are calls for change, but in the meantime, at least there’s a way to support those who may fall through the gaps.